QuantEcon/lecture-source-py/source/rst/optgrowth.rst

      \right] +
      \frac{1}{1 - \alpha \beta} \ln y

-The optimal consumption policy is
+and optimal consumption policy

 .. math::

     \sigma^*(y) = (1 - \alpha \beta ) y

-We will define functions to compute the closed-form solutions to check our answers
+It is valuable to have these closed-form solutions because it lets us check whether our code works for this particular case.

+In Python, the functions above can be expressed as

 .. code-block:: python3

-    def σ_star(y, α, β):
-        """
-        True optimal policy
-        """
-        return (1 - α * β) * y

     def v_star(y, α, β, μ):
         """